Prometheus-X-association/edge-translators/docs/design-document.md

 ## Dynamic Behaviour

-The following diagrams show 2 concrêtes examples for the Terminology (or Framework) transformation process.
+The following diagrams show 2 concrete examples for the Terminology (or Framework) transformation process.

-The first case details the process when a national framework is available and can be mapped before the connection of the data-source.
+*The first case* details the process when a national framework is available and can be mapped before the connection of the data-source.

 ![alt_text](images/image4.png "image_tooltip")

-The second case details the process when an internal, not broadly available framework is used to describe the source data.
-The mappings are then done lively and are available for later inspection
+*The second case* details the process when an internal, not broadly available framework is used to describe the source data.
+The live mappings are then conducted and are available for later inspection.

 ![alt_text](images/image5.png "image_tooltip")